25 of the Best Parks in Sydney

 So pack a picnic and let’s get going.

 Did you know there are over 400 parks in Sydney?
-Some are small pocket parks, others vast outdoor spaces like Centennial Park and Western Sydney Parklands.
+From small pocket parks, to vast outdoor spaces like Centennial Park and Western Sydney Parklands.
 So while this list may seem long, it was tough work deciding which ones to include.

 Whether you are heading out with your picnic basket, keen to cook a BBQ, looking for a new place to walk your dog or hunting down a playground to wear out the kids we have you covered.